 Join us in the fight for a better world

-University of Michigan’s School of Natural Resources and Environment provides the intellectual challenges and scientific experiences that will prepare you to be a leader and agent of environmental change.
+University of Michigan's School of Natural Resources and Environment provides the intellectual challenges and scientific experiences that will prepare you to be a leader and agent of environmental sustainability.
 You will learn in the classroom, field, and lab.
-You will work on team projects with nationally known clients.
-You will find internship opportunities in the government, private sector, and NGOs.
+You will work on team projects with prominent client organizations or pursue independent research with world renowned scholars.
+You will find internship opportunities in government, the private sector, and NGOs.
 You will be guided by faculty who are leaders in their fields.
-And you will join a worldwide community—8,000 strong—of alumni, students, scholars, and partners who champion bold ideas for a better world.
+And you will join a worldwide community—8,000 strong—of alumni, students, scholars, and professionals who champion bold ideas for a better world.

 - Our customizable learning experience offers all the benefits of a small, intimate school embedded in a world-class research university.